 Mercedes could drop the EQ branding for the new EQA & EQB

 Since the company has decided to move to an all-electric line-up in select markets by 2030, a dedicated EV sub-brand would become redundant, the German newspaper report added.
-Using a single nomenclature for all future models would benefit the company mitigate brand confusion.
-Mercedes-Benz is yet to confirm this development, but it’s interesting to note that ‘EQ’ didn’t appear in the Concept CLA Class’s branding.
+Using a single nomenclature for all future models would help the company mitigate brand confusion.
+Mercedes-Benz Group is yet to confirm this development, but it’s interesting to note that ‘EQ’ didn’t appear in the Concept CLA Class’s branding.

 Featured Image Source: Mercedes-Benz Group